Skip to Main Content

 Areum Han, PhD, OTR – Lab Director / Principal Investigator

-Dr. Han is an Associate Professor in the College of Nursing at USF and the Director/Principal Investigator of the PATH Lab.
-She joined USF in April 2025, after serving for 10 years as a faculty member in the Department of Occupational Therapy at several universities, including the University of Alabama at Birmingham, Yonsei University in South Korea, and Texas Woman’s University.
+Dr. Han is an Associate Professor in the College of Nursing at the University of South Florida and the Director and Principal Investigator of the PATH Lab.
+She joined the USF College of Nursing in April 2025 after serving for 10 years as a faculty member in departments of occupational therapy at several universities, including the University of Alabama at Birmingham, Yonsei University in South Korea, and Texas Woman’s University.

 Dr. Han’s research broadly focuses on psychosocial and behavioral interventions.
-Since late 2019, her work has centered on developing, culturally adapting, implementing, and evaluating web-based and hybrid programs based on acceptance and commitment therapy (ACT) to promote mental health and values-based living.
-Her primary research populations include family caregivers, paid caregivers, and healthcare professionals caring for individuals with dementia and older adults, with expanded focus on parents of children with disabilities, individuals with spinal cord injuries, and Korean immigrants.
-Her research incorporates diverse methodologies and approaches, including randomized and non-randomized clinical trials, cross-sectional studies, qualitative methods (e.g., phenomenology), systematic reviews and meta-analyses, community-engaged research, and implementation science.
+Since 2020, her work has centered on developing, culturally adapting, implementing, and evaluating online and hybrid programs grounded in acceptance and commitment therapy (ACT) to promote mental health and values-based living.
+Her research uses diverse methodologies and approaches, including randomized and non-randomized clinical trials, mixed-methods studies, cross-sectional studies, qualitative approaches such as phenomenology, systematic reviews and meta-analyses, community-engaged research, and implementation science.

 Contact